-The following procedures have been adopted and amended with respect to medical child support orders received by group health benefits and plans maintained for employees of Envoy Air Inc. and Its Affiliates.
+The following procedures have been adopted and amended with respect to medical child support orders received by group health benefits and plans maintained for employees of the Company and its Affiliates.
 These procedures shall be effective for medical child support orders issued on or after the Omnibus Budget Reconciliation Act of 1993 (OBRA) relating to employer-provided group health plan benefits.

-These Procedures are for health coverage under the Group Health and Welfare Benefits Plan for Employees of Envoy Air Inc. and Its Affiliates ("the Plan"), consisting of the following options:
+These Procedures are for health coverage under the Plan, consisting of the following options: